Lesson: How to Prep & Wash Tie Dye

 You want to wash each item individually or with other items dyed in the same color(s) with nothing else in the machine.
-Set load to large, water to hot, and add a small amount of detergent.
+Set load to normal, water to warm, and add a small amount of detergent.

-Dry each item individually as well without a dryer sheet.
+Dry together only the items that you washed together as well without a dryer sheet.
 Single items can stick to the wall of the dryer so if you have a tennis ball, you can throw it in with the item to ensure it dries all the way.
 Wash your creations individually for the next wash or two to prevent remaining dye from staining other items.